Grey seal: Ecology and distribution

 In the United Kingdom and Ireland, the grey seal breeds in several colonies on and around the coasts.
-Notably large colonies are at Blakeney Point in Norfolk, Donna Nook in Lincolnshire, the Farne Islands off the Northumberland Coast (about 6,000 animals), Orkney and North Rona. off the north coast of Scotland, Lambay Island off the coast of Dublin and Ramsey Island off the coast of Pembrokeshire.
-In the German Bight, colonies exist off the islands Sylt and Amrum and on Heligoland.
+Notably large colonies are at Blakeney Point in Norfolk, Donna Nook in Lincolnshire, the Farne Islands off the Northumberland Coast (about 6,000 animals), Orkney and North Rona. off the north coast of Scotland, Lambay Island off the coast of Dublin in the Irish Sea, the Isle of Man, Ramsey Island (off the coast of Pembrokeshire, Wales).
+In the German Bight, colonies exist off the islands Sylt, Amrum and on Heligoland.
+Large numbers of grey seals (alongside their harbor seal cousins) have recently commenced a recolonisation of the tidal section of the River Thames in London; a survey conducted by the ZSL in 2024 found that around 3,000 grey seals were living in the area.

-In the Western North Atlantic, the grey seal is typically found in large numbers in the coastal waters of Canada and south to Nantucket in the United States.
-In Canada, it is typically seen in areas such as the Gulf of St. Lawrence, Newfoundland, the Maritimes, and Quebec.
-The largest colony in the world is at Sable Island, NS.
-In the United States it is found year-round off the coast of New England, in particular Maine and Massachusetts.
-Archaeological evidence confirms grey seals in southern New England with remains found on Block Island, Martha's Vineyard and near the mouth of the Quinnipiac River in New Haven, Connecticut.
-Its natural range now extends much further south than previously recognised with confirmed sightings in North Carolina.
+In the western North Atlantic, the grey seal is typically found in large numbers in the coastal waters of the Maritime Provinces of Canada and south to Nantucket in the United States.
+In coastal Canada, it is typically seen in areas such as the Gulf of St. Lawrence, Newfoundland, Prince Edward Island, and Quebec.
+The largest colony in the world is at Sable Island, Nova Scotia.
+In the United States, it is found year-round off the coast of New England, in particular Maine and Massachusetts.
+It has also been observed in the waters around Connecticut, New York and Rhode Island.
+Archaeological evidence confirms grey seals in southern New England with remains found on Block Island, Martha's Vineyard, and near the mouth of the Quinnipiac River in New Haven, Connecticut.
+Its natural range now extends much further south than previously thought, with confirmed sightings off of North Carolina.
 Also, there is a report by Farley Mowat of historic breeding colonies as far south as Cape Hatteras, North Carolina.